obzehn/GROMACS_hands-on_intro/README.md

 ## A cheat sheet for running GROMACS on Baobab
 This page is a simple summary of a few key commands to run molecular dynamics (MD) simulations with [GROMACS](https://www.gromacs.org/) on [Baobab](https://doc.eresearch.unige.ch/hpc/start), a high performance computer at the University of Geneva.
 It has been written as a support for the hands-on session within the *Advanced course modeling*, which focuses on the [*Lysozyme in water*](http://www.mdtutorials.com/gmx/lysozyme/) tutorial.
 Nevertheless, the general concepts about allocating and running jobs can be directly applied to run other MD simulations on Baobab, such as those presented in the excellent [suite of tutorials](http://www.mdtutorials.com/gmx/index.html) from which the one presented in this lecture is taken.
 Some of the key words presented here are highlighted hyperlinks to web pages that describe in depth some of the fundamental concepts in GROMACS and, more generally, in the high performance computing field.

 This tutorial is supposed to provide you with a basic understanding sufficient to run interactive jobs on Baobab with GROMACS sourced.
-You are then expected to familiarise with a simple system like the Lysozyme in water suggested in the latter.
-Finally, we also provide the basic instructions and files to run a few [GPCRs systems](https://github.com/obzehn/GROMACS_hands-on_intro/tree/main/GPCRs) and [malaria-target](https://github.com/obzehn/GROMACS_hands-on_intro/tree/main/Malaria_targets) systems as main topics of the exam to familiarise with protein-membrane and protein-ligand systems, respectively.
+You are then expected to familiarize with a simple system like the Lysozyme in water suggested in the latter.
+Finally, we also provide the basic instructions and files to run a few [GPCRs systems](https://github.com/obzehn/GROMACS_hands-on_intro/tree/main/GPCRs) and [malaria-target](https://github.com/obzehn/GROMACS_hands-on_intro/tree/main/Malaria_targets) systems as main topics of the exam to get your hands dirty with some protein-membrane and protein-ligand systems, respectively.

 ## Allocating an interactive job
 On [high-performance computing (HPC)](https://en.wikipedia.org/wiki/High-performance_computing) systems, such as Baobab, the jobs submitted by the users are handled by a so-called queueing system, which ensures that every job has the necessary resources and regulates the users queue.
 Baobab’s queueing system is [slurm](https://slurm.schedmd.com/overview.html), which permits both interactive and non-interactive sessions.
 Most of the times MD simulations do not necessitate any interactivity.
 In these cases jobs are submitted by providing a *submission script* to Slurm via the [`sbatch`](https://slurm.schedmd.com/sbatch.html) command.
 The queueing system will then queue the job and run it as soon as the requested resources are available.
 However, given that the meaning of this lecture is to go through the pipeline of setting up and running a MD simulation, in our case the jobs will be interactive.
 This means that Slurm will find the resources requested by the job, allocate them, and log you in on the corresponding *node*, that is, a computer that has the hardware specs that you requested.
 As such, if you quit the interactive session, e.g. by logging off the allocated node and going back to the head node or by closing the ssh session, you will have to allocate and queue again to re-open the interactive session.